ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

    Quality of Implementation – a quality, behavior, functionality, or mechanism not required by this standard, but which might be provided by systems conforming to it.
-Q-o-I is often used to describe the tool-chain-specific means by which a standard requirement is met.
+Q-o-I is often used to describe the toolchain-specific means by which a standard requirement is met.

 SIMD
    Single Instruction Multiple Data – A term denoting or qualifying: